baderaharsh/navigation-section-DeliMeals/README.md

 Step 9 - Implemented Bottom Navigation bar instead of tabs on the tab.

-Step 10 - Added drawer on top using drawer arguement in Scaffol.
+Step 10 - Added drawer on top using drawer arguement in Scaffold.

+Step 10 - Contents in drawer added.
+New page for filter screen created.

+Step 11 - Used pushReplacementNamed() instead of pushNamed() to avoid creation of multiple screens in background stack of screens.

+Step 12 - New feature added to remove specific meal from the list.
+Used pop() with data passing to previous page and retrieving passed data using .then() with Navigator.